Contents

 Style Accent.

-Skylights can impact a house’s interior design like no other element, adding an unforeseen punch in staircases or office or by providing a centerpiece in living rooms and kitchens.
+Skylights can impact a house’s interior decoration like no other element, adding an unforeseen punch in staircases or home offices or by supplying a focal point in living spaces and kitchen areas.

 Skylights track the sun throughout the day, and orientation matters bit.
 By comparison, windows have greatly contrasting light patterns, particularly when oriented east or west.